Turkey's highest electoral authority restores right to hold office to newly elected pro-Kurdish mayor - ExBulletin

 Turkey's highest electoral authority restores right to hold office to newly elected pro-Kurdish mayor

-ANKARA, Türkiye — Turkey's top electoral authority on Wednesday restored the right of a newly elected mayor from a pro-Kurdish party to hold office, overturning an earlier decision by a lower body that sparked widespread protests and led dozens of arrests.

-The turnaround was another boost for Turkey's opposition after Sunday's local elections, which dealt a blow to President Recep Tayyip Erdogan and his Islamic-oriented Justice and Development Party (AKP). after their victories last year in the presidential and parliamentary elections.
+This turnaround was another boost for the Turkish opposition after Sunday's local elections, which dealt a blow to President Recep Tayyip Erdogan and his Islamic-oriented Justice and Development Party, or AKP, following their victories last year in presidential and parliamentary elections.

 The main opposition party retained its hold on Istanbul and the capital Ankara and made significant gains elsewhere, while a pro-Kurdish party won several municipalities in Turkey's Kurdish-majority regions.